schantepie/R_codes/README.md

 # R_codes

-Some R functions I use
+Some R functions I used

 This is a working directory.
-All function should be used with caution
+All functions should be used with caution